 Ice skating at Memorial Park

-Wilmot Mountain is planning to open up on December 3, 2021, and we couldn’t be more excited!
-Tubing is an easy, mindless activity for everyone involved, but kids love it!
+Wilmot Mountain is celebrating its 85th anniversary and is now open for the season!
+Tubing is an extremely fun winter activity you and your kiddos can enjoy!
 Wilmot’s tubing area has 22 lanes over 1,000 feet long, with tubes to use AND a conveyor lift to bring the tubes to the top.
-No tired kiddos here!
+But the fun doesn’t stop there!

-If you’re feeling more adventurous and want to try something new, sign up for some ski or snowboard lessons on the bunny hill and take on a new hobby with your kids.
+If you’re feeling more ambitious and want to try something new, sign up for some ski or snowboard lessons on the bunny hill and take on a new hobby with your kids.
 Ensure you have everything for your visit by checking out Wilmot’s packing list.

 Visit with Santa at the Kenosha History Center